 The club face in the picture above is what I consider perfect. the plane of the face mirrors the lead forearm and hand.
-This is a planed club face positon and a very important part of hitting the ball straight.
+This is a planned clubface position and a very important part of hitting the ball straight.

 Impact shows a bent trail and the rotation of my upper and lower body.
 The club returns to the address plane.

-I always check my through plane.
+I always check mine by plane.
 Here you can see the club matching the original plane at address, my trail foot (heel) remains on the ground.

-As a side not, I found that my Apple Watch messes with my sequence.
-It was causing some This is the heavier version of the Apple Watch. the aluminum watch (lighter one) didn’t seem to affect my feel as much.
+As a side note, I found that my Apple Watch messes with my sequence.
+It was causing some This is the heavier version of the Apple Watch. the aluminum watch (lighter one) didn’t seem to affect my feelings as much.
 I recommend not wearing a watch on your arm when you play golf or practice.